darrenmce/holdem-game/README.md

 npm install
 ```

-In a seperate window, run a redis server 2.6+ (not sure if this version is entirely necessary, but if it doesn't work try updating)
+**OPTIONAL DB** - In a seperate window, run a redis server 2.6+ (not sure if this version is entirely necessary, but if it doesn't work try updating)
 ```
 redis-server
 ```

-Run the game
+Run the game, use the **--nodb**_ flag if not running the redis server
 ```
-node game
+node game [--nodb]
 ```

-Then open a browser to http://localhost:3000
+Then open a browser to [http://localhost:3000](http://localhost:3000)